Before the Event

 - The shelter is not a medical shelter; only basic first aid will be available.

-- The Red Cross does not accept responsibility for storing valuable personal property.
+- Broward County does not accept responsibility for storing valuable personal property.

 - Parents are required to be in control of their children at all times.